Core Architecture & Lifecycle Management

 }

-Debugging Pitfall: Closed shadow roots ({ mode: 'closed' }) break accessibility tree traversal, automated testing selectors, and third-party theme injectors.
+Debugging Pitfall: Closed shadow roots ({ mode: 'closed' }) break accessibility tree traversal by automated testing tools and third-party theme injectors.
 Reserve closed mode strictly for security-critical UI.
 Additionally, failing to apply all: initial or explicit resets inside the shadow tree can cause inherited typography or spacing from the host document to leak into component boundaries.

 Cross-Framework Interoperability & Event Systems

 Framework-agnostic communication demands a standardized, platform-native messaging layer.
 By leveraging Event Composition & Bubbling, frontend architects can construct decoupled data pipelines that respect DOM boundaries.
-Custom events with composed flags enable seamless integration with React, Vue, Angular, and vanilla environments, ensuring that state changes propagate predictably without relying on framework-specific context providers or global stores.
+Custom events with composed: true enable seamless integration with React, Vue, Angular, and vanilla environments, ensuring that state changes propagate predictably without relying on framework-specific context providers or global stores.
+Where a host framework’s binding model diverges from native DOM semantics, Framework Integration & Adapters document the wrapper patterns that bridge custom events, named slots, and content projection into React, Vue, and Angular.

 The DOM Events specification defines composed: true as the mechanism allowing events to cross shadow boundaries.
 Framework integrations must account for synthetic event systems that may intercept or normalize native dispatches: